maci0/gke-inference-from-scratch/part1.md

 | **[GPUDirect-RDMA (RoCE)](https://cloud.google.com/ai-hypercomputer/docs/create/gke-ai-hypercompute-custom)** | A3 Ultra / A4     | `nvidia-h200-141gb` / `nvidia-b200` | Direct GPU memory access across nodes for maximum throughput.                             | ~3,200 Gbps                          |
 | **[gVNIC](https://cloud.google.com/kubernetes-engine/docs/how-to/using-gvnic)**                 | All A3 / A4 types | All GPUs           | Required for TCPX/TCPXO; provides header splitting, flow steering, and buffer management. | Up to ~400 Gbps (general networking) |

+That was a lot of information, but to recap:

-GPUDirect RDMA Interfaces – The GPU and NIC communicate over PCIe using peer-to-peer transfers, so data moves directly from GPU memory to the network adapter without touching system RAM.
+**GPUDirect RDMA Interfaces** – The GPU and NIC communicate over PCIe using peer-to-peer transfers, so data moves directly from GPU memory to the network adapter without touching system RAM.

-Network Stack (RoCE) – The underlying network fabric uses RDMA over Converged Ethernet, providing low-latency memory operations between GPUs across nodes.
+**Network Stack (RoCE)** – The underlying network fabric uses RDMA over Converged Ethernet, providing low-latency memory operations between GPUs across nodes.

-gVNIC – Google's virtual NIC that provides header splitting, flow steering, and buffer management.
+**gVNIC** – Google's virtual NIC that provides header splitting, flow steering, and buffer management.
 It's required for TCPX and TCPXO stacks.
 A3 Ultra VMs include both 8 RDMA NICs (for GPU-to-GPU communication) and gVNIC interfaces (for general networking, up to 400 Gbps).

-Why do we need RDMA for inferencing?
+**When do we need RDMA for inferencing?**
-* Small models running on a single node don't require RDMA
+* Smaller models running on a single node actually don't require RDMA
 * Large models requiring distributed inference across multiple nodes need RDMA for efficient inter-node communication
 * Even for smaller models, RDMA can significantly boost inference performance by enabling KV cache sharing across nodes (we'll explore this in a later post)
 * While RDMA is critical for distributed training workloads (gradient synchronization, all-reduce operations), our focus in this series is on inference use cases